The Challenge of Peace: God's Promise and Our Response: Background

 Archbishop John Roach, President of the NCCB, appointed an ad hoc committee to undertake such a study.
 The five members were Joseph Bernardin, who chaired the committee, John O’Connor, Thomas Gumbleton, Daniel Reilly and George Fulcher.
 O’Connor was Auxiliary Bishop of the Military Ordinate (that is, the chaplains serving the armed forces) and would be sympathetic to arguments supportive of the military.
 Gumbleton was a prominent member of Pax Christi USA, a Catholic peace organization; he would bring to the committee a perspective critical of military programs.
 Reilly and Fulcher were chosen because they had not previously committed themselves to positions on the issues before the committee.
 In addition, two leaders of ordained religious orders were appointed to participate in the work and discussions of the committee, but without a vote.
 They were Father Richard Warner and Sister Juliana Casey.

 The committee was assisted by two staff members and a consultant.
 One staff member was Fr.
 J. Bryan Hehir.
 He had earned a doctorate in Applied Theology at Harvard University in 1977.
 At Harvard he had studied under Professor Stanley Hoffmann, a prominent international relations scholar.
 Hehir previously had been appointed to the Vatican delegations to the UN General Assembly in 1973 and to the UN Special Session on Disarmament in 1978.
 At the time of his appointment to the committee's staff, he had been Director of the Office of International Affairs of the US Conference of Catholic Bishops since 1973.
 The second staff member was Ed Doherty, a former Foreign Service Officer who had been a staff member of the US Conference of Catholic Bishops.
 The consultant was Bruce M. Russett, a Professor of Political Science at Yale University and a prominent international relations scholar.

 The committee prepared the pastoral letter in three drafts spread out over 2.5 years.
-In preparing the first draft, they interviewed many experts in nuclear strategy, including former Secretaries of Defense Schlesinger and Brown, former arms control negotiator Gerard Smith, and Reagan Administration officials Lawrence Eagleburger (Undersecretary of State), Alexander Haig (Secretary of State), Caspar Weinberger (Secretary of Defense) and Eugene Rostow (Director of the Policy Planning Staff, Department of State).
+In preparing the first draft, they interviewed many experts in nuclear strategy, including former Secretaries of Defense James Schlesinger and Brown, former arms control negotiator Gerard Smith, and Reagan Administration officials Lawrence Eagleburger (Undersecretary of State), Alexander Haig (Secretary of State), Caspar Weinberger (Secretary of Defense) and Eugene Rostow (Director of the Policy Planning Staff, Department of State).
 Each of the first two drafts was extensively discussed at the bishops’ annual meetings in 1981 and 1982 respectively.
 Additional feedback arose because of the public nature of the process.
 Each draft got much press coverage and its contents were vigorously critiqued in the mass media.
 Also, prominent Catholic members of the Reagan Administration wrote letters to the committee seeking to adjust its thinking on policy matters.